 December 3, 2009—Alan Gross, a US government contractor, is arrested in Havana.
 Gross had allegedly been importing communications equipment and providing it to Cubans.
 Gross was charged with “Acts against the Independence and Territorial Integrity of the State” and sentenced to 15 years in prison.

 December 17, 2014—Cuba releases Alan Gross on humanitarian grounds.
 The US releases the remaining three of the “Cuban Five” that were still incarcerated.
-The US and Cuba agree to begin normalizing diplomatic relations again and establish official embassies in each country.
+The US and Cuba agree to begin normalizing diplomatic relations again.